Research Lines

 All research projects in CAS revolve around persuasive communication, in professional terms –advertising and corporate communication- or in broader terms –communication effects, and communication strategies- exploring in an interdisciplinary way its connections with psychology, health, information technologies or tourism.
-Our four main research lines are the following:
+Our five main research lines are the following:

 Corporate communication, SDGs and responsible advertising